-In the current age of advanced technology, it’s become easier than ever for brands to spread a message to its target audience with a simple click of a button.
+In the current age of advanced technology, it’s become easier than ever for brands to spread a message to target audiences with a simple click of a button.
 People receive news, updates, and advertisements through emails, on their social platforms, and virtually everywhere else possible online.
 Because of this shift in communication, that leaves a large number of people wondering—does a press release still hold the same value it once did?

 I have attended multiple educational sessions where the question, “Is the press release dead,” has been posed.
 Invariably, the journalist in me cringes at that thought because I can personally attest to the positive impact press releases still have.